Founder & Lead Editor

 Sizing Advice Generally speaking, the shoe fits true to size (TTS) lengthwise for most runners.
 You shouldn't need to play guessing games with your standard size.
 However, because of the thick padding, it might feel a little snug at first, almost like a ski boot liner before it packs out.

-Width Profile Here is the thing about Nike: they have a reputation for being narrow.
-The Vomero 18 is described as having a "medium-narrow interior".
-While the mesh is more accommodating than some of the racing models, and the toe box allows for some splay, it is still not a "wide" shoe by industry standards.
-If you have genuinely wide feet, you might feel the squeeze, and since there is no wide version currently available, you might be out of luck.
+Width Profile Nike has a reputation for running narrow, and the Vomero 18 is described as having a "medium-narrow interior".
+The mesh is more accommodating than some racing models and the toe box allows some splay, but it still isn’t a “wide” shoe by industry standards.
+If you have genuinely wide feet, you may feel the squeeze.
+And since there’s no wide version currently available, that can be a dealbreaker.

 Break-in Period The good news?
 There is virtually no break-in period required.
 That "amazing step-in feel" means you can pretty much take them out of the box and run a 10K without worrying about blisters.